Flash Chromatography

-W. Clark Still in 1978, the mobile phase can be pushed down through the stationary phase using air pressure or, more recently, using a solvent pump, to accelerate solvent flow and achieve superior chemical separations in less time and at higher resolution than traditional, gravity-based column chromatography.
+In flash chromatography, invented by organic chemist W. Clark Still in 1978, the compound is pushed down through the column using air pressure or, more recently, using a solvent pump, to accelerate solvent flow and achieve superior chemical separations in less time and at higher resolution than traditional, gravity-based column chromatography.

 The advantages of using automated flash chromatography are many.
 It's easy, fast, relatively inexpensive, requires minimal development time, uses less solvent and offers more exacting results.
 These advantages make flash one of the most popular techniques for purifying pharmaceutical intermediates, as well as final organic products.
 It is also widely used in natural products research.

-In addition, automated flash offers green advantages over manual flash columns, as automated systems can deliver changing solvent composition more easliy than in manual methods.
-This enables users to vary the solvent composition increase the gradient strength throughout the run, forcing strongly retained compounds to elute off the column more quickly.
+In addition, automated flash offers green advantages over manual flash columns, as automated systems can deliver changing solvent composition more easily than in manual methods.
+This enables users to vary the solvent composition and increase the gradient strength throughout the run, forcing strongly retained compounds to elute off the column more quickly.

 Today, Flash Chromatography is a completely automated preparative technique influenced by the CombiFlash® equipment designed and manufactured by Teledyne ISCO.
 Modern flash chromatography systems use pumps to replace the air pressure, detection, and fraction collection in a single package.